JernKunpittaya/sem_feedback/README.md

 yarn deploy --semaphore <semaphore-address> --group <group-id> --network goerli
 ```

+> **Note**
-Note that Semaphore-address is the address already deployed in V3 by semaphore.
-If we don't input this address, it will deploy a new semaphore contract, which is quite bothersome since all frontend boilerplates in this repo utilizes @semaphore/proof library that hardcodes refer to the subgraph of that specific semaphore contract
+> Semaphore-address is the address already deployed in V3 by semaphore [here](https://semaphore.appliedzkp.org/docs/deployed-contracts)..
+If we don't input this address, it will deploy a new semaphore contract, which is quite bothersome since all frontend boilerplates in this repo utilizes @semaphore/proof library that hardcodes refer to the subgraph of that specific semaphore contract.

 2. Update your `.env` file with your new contract address and group id.